Luc-Miron/Group9/TicketTracker.md

 4. **street2**: The name of the second cross-street entered.
 5. **ticketCount**: The number of tickets issued in the last 7 days.

-## Sample request with sample response
+## Sample Request with Sample Response

 #### Get red light ticket count